sipeed/sipeed_wiki/docs/soft/maixpy/en/others/maixpy_faq.md

 This error means there is something wrong with your camera.

-Check your connection of board with camera, if you make sure your connection of board with camera is right, then you can only another camera to slove this because this camera bas been broken.
+Check your connection of board with camera, if you make sure your connection of board with camera is right, then you can only another camera to slove this because this camera has been broken.

 It's suggested to use camera provided by Sipeed, this can reduce many troubles like the different line sequence of camera to the board or the lack of your camrea driver on this board.